Introduction to CSS Validator

 - Go to the page: http://csslint.net/.
 It will have a window to place your code.

-- If you want to customize the validation process and get the code validated on certain specific criteria, click on the downward icon next to the LINT! button.
+- If you want to customize the validation process and get the code validated on specific criteria, click the downward icon next to the LINT! button.
 A checklist will be available to customize your validation.

-- In this example we tested this piece of CSS code:
+- In this example, we tested this piece of CSS code:

 div